Written by Divinity Nutra, Updated on March 3, 2023

 In the modern world, people are increasingly looking for natural remedies for common health problems.
 Ayurveda is a branch of natural medicine that focuses on using herbal remedies for common ailments.
 Perhaps the most popular holistic healing herb is turmeric and its constituent, curcumin.

 Turmeric, extracted from Curcuma longa root, is a species of ginger originating in India and Southeast Asia.
 This yellow spice boasts a long history of flavoring Asian cuisines and appearing in dietary supplements.
 Turmeric benefits the body in many ways, but does turmeric help with headaches and migraines?

 Turmeric for Headaches

 Turmeric has proven itself useful in dealing with many common problems.
 A daily supplement can help reduce sciatica pain, prevent yeast infections, and treat cold and flu symptoms.
 Curcumin even provides benefits for skin and brain health.

 Recent research suggests that turmeric may be able to help migraine and headache relief in specific individuals.
-Since curcuminoids exhibit potent antioxidant and anti-inflammatory activity, experts believe they may have a useful application in treating headaches.
+Since curcuminoids exhibit potent antioxidant and natural anti-inflammatory activity, experts believe they may have a useful application in treating headaches.

 Before we look at the studies, let’s discuss the difference between headaches and migraines, and their causes, in a bit more detail.